Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 | Not verified                 |  13,506 |      26.9% |

 #### Shortlist of available records
-At this point, the total pool of available records for immediate harvest in iRecord sits at ~79,101 records.
-This figure is from the simple unique record (`Correct`) dataset figure of 88,990, minus the overlap in correct records of 9,889.
+At this point in the selection process, the total pool of available records for immediate harvest in iRecord sits at ~79,101 records.
+This figure is calculated from the simple unique record (`Correct`) dataset figure of 88,990, minus the overlap in correct records of 9,889.

 If verifiers which are known to have disobeyed the iRecord/BWARS verification guide are excluded, the pool decreases by approximately 2,600 records to ~76,600 `Correct`, unique, non-overlap records.

 ### Taxon grouping
 A breakdown of the broad-scale taxonomic composition of the iRecord and BWARS datasets.
-Only iRecord data which has passed the Checker is used in this section due to the need for precision in nomenclature.
+Only iRecord data which has passed the Checker is used in the breakdown due to the need for precision in nomenclature.
 The BWARS subset used is the de-duplicated `simple unique record` set.

 #### Taxon groupings
 | Name           | Description                                                                       |